 Statera Mentorship | DFW Chapter

 Statera Mentorship: Dallas/Fort Worth was created in the winter of 2019.
 It was founded by Joanie Schultz and Vanessa DeSilvio.
-The chapter is currently in its first cycle of pairings and sign-ups are now closed.
-To sign up for the next class, stay tuned.
-If you have any questions, please contact our National Co-Directors at firstname.lastname@example.org.
+The chapter is currently in its first cycle of pairings.
+Applications to become a mentee or mentor in the next class will open on January 1, 2020.
+To receive information about the next round of classes, please sign up for the Statera Newsletter.
+If you have any questions, please contact our National Co-Directors at email@example.com.

 Dallas/FORT WORTH Regional Coordinators